codeforbirmingham/Open-Disclosure/utils/README.md

 ### Step 3: Add to the Data ###
 * CallGeocodingAPI.py: This calls Google's Geocoding API to convert street addresses to coordinates for all the transactees, and locates them by district, county, etc. using the files in /data/map/.
 * CallCivicInfoAPI.py: This calls Google's Civic Information API to get information on each OCD ID in Alabama, adding to the existing party data.
+* CallSunlightAPI.py: This makes some calls to the Sunlight Foundation's API but doesn't do anything with the info (yet).

 ### Step 4: Send the Data to Socrata ###
 Edit the config.ini with credentials and run SendToSocrata.py.

 ## Next Steps ##
-At this point we need to do a lot of testing to ensure the scripts do what we think they do.
-Then we can upload the data to Socrata so we have an API for our frontend (and anyone else with a use for it).
+We're in the process of uploading the data to Socrata so we have an API for our frontend (and anyone else with a use for it).
 We will also need to set up our server to run these scripts periodically.
+If you'd like to help, testing would be great (code review, examining data quality, etc).

 ## Copyleft ##
 This program is free software: you can redistribute it and/or modify